 - Make sure your dog stays hydrated

-For some giant breed dogs and other dogs prone to bloat, like the Irish Wolfhound, vets may even recommend tacking your dog’s stomach up, in a procedure called a gastropexy.
+For some giant breed dogs (like Great Danes) and other dogs prone to bloat, like the Irish Wolfhound or Weimaraner, vets may even recommend tacking your dog’s stomach up, in a surgical procedure called a gastropexy.

 Bloated Puppy?
 See Your Vet ASAP